DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: Introduction

-Overall, our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a novel one-stage text-to-image backbone which can synthesize high-resolution images with higher image quality. \item We propose a novel target-aware discriminator composed of Matching-Aware Gradient Penalty (MA-GP) and one-way output, it significantly improves the image quality and text-image semantic consistency, and accelerate the convergence of generator without introducing extra networks. \item We propose a novel Deep text-image Fusion Block (DFBlock) which fuses text and image features more effectively and deeply. \item We propose a novel method called the skip-z with truncation to provide the generator with a stable and better text latent space for synthesizing higher-quality images. \item Extensive qualitative and quantitative experiments on two challenging datasets demonstrate that the proposed DF-GAN outperforms exiting state-of-the-art text-to-image models. \end{itemize}
+Overall, our contributions can be summarized as follows: \begin{itemize} \item We propose a novel one-stage text-to-image backbone that can synthesize high-resolution images directly without entanglements between different generators. \item We propose a novel Target-Aware Discriminator composed of Matching-Aware Gradient Penalty (MA-GP) and One-Way Output.
+It significantly enhances the text-image semantic consistency without introducing extra networks. \item We propose a novel Deep text-image Fusion Block (DFBlock), which fully fuses text and visual features more effectively and deeply. \item Extensive qualitative and quantitative experiments on two challenging datasets demonstrate that the proposed DF-GAN outperforms existing state-of-the-art text-to-image models. \end{itemize}